spandh/.github/profile/README.md

-## Hi there 👋

-The Speech and Hearing Research Group at the University of Sheffield is the owner of this page.
+This is the organisation page of the Speech and Hearing Research Group at the University of Sheffield.
+The group conduts utting edge research in speech and pereption sience and tehnology since the 1980s.
+Academic members of the group are
+ * Prof. Guy Brown
+ * Prof. Heidi Christensen
+ * Prof. Phil Green (emeritus)
+ * Dr. Stefan Goetze
+ * Dr. Yoshi Gotoh
+ * Prof. Thomas Hain (Head of group)
+ * Prof. Roger Moore
+ * Dr. Anton Ragni

 <!--